nbalepur/new-website/_news/40_announcement_winter_storm.md

 related_posts: false
 ---

-Running a workshop this week on an intro to LLMs.
+Running a workshop this week at UMD on an intro to LLMs.
 Find the materials [here](https://drive.google.com/drive/folders/1pX43HRX_gf6qnIskRaV4HruR9v64-aWY?usp=sharing)!